jordkeen/HomeCourt-October31_16Submission/README.md

 Figures 1-3 are in the StataGraphsFolder

-To replicate Table 3 and Figure 4, run the m-file winProbChange.m in the Matlab folder This m-file is dependent on the main.do file for data, main.do must be run first
+To replicate Table 3 and Figure 4, run the m-file winProbChange.m in the Matlab folder This m-file is dependent on the main.do file for data, so main.do must be run first